Is Red Oak Good for Cutting Boards? (What You Need to Know)

 Step #4: Rub the Excess

-Wipe off excess oil with clean, lint-free rag or microfiber.
+Wipe off excess oil with a clean, lint-free rag or microfiber.
 You can sand it moderately with smooth sandpaper and wait for it to cure fully.

 cutting board